 Diarrhea is a body’s response to substances that should not be inside the body fast.
 By this hasty response of the body against foreign and toxic substances, your chicken’s digestive system can be upset as a result.

-Too much discharge from your chickens can cause dehydration.
+Excessive diarrhea in your chickens can lead to dehydration.
 When many electrolytes and nutrients are lost from their bodies at a swift and abrupt pace, it is fatal and leads to death.

 Seizures